-Foods I DON’T Eat Ever Since My Crohn’s Diagnosis
+Foods I Don't Eat Since My Crohn’s Diagnosis

 But!
 I also think it is vital to share what does work for you with other IBD sufferers, as you may be able to help someone out there that has similar symptomatic tendencies.